yiping-allison/dotfiles/.config/README.md

 ## Notes

+### Niri

+On first setup, you will need to configure your display outputs.

 ### Waybar

 Waybar uses PostCSS.
 You might want to install a PostCSS linting tool in your code editor.